smartcontractkit/documentation/src/pages/chainlink-nodes/resources/best-security-practices.md

 ## Restricting Access

 To run a Chainlink node, the Operator UI port does not need to be open on the internet for it to correctly function.
-Due to this, we recommend restricting access to all of the services required over the internet.
+Due to this, we strongly recommend restricting access to all of the services required over the internet.

 **Minimum Requirements:**